Ryan Tannehill Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 - Tannehill added two carries for three yards while scoring one touchdown in the running game.

-- In his last three outings, Tannehill has thrown for 678 yards (226.0 per game) while completing 63 of 87 passes (72.4%), with five touchdowns and four interceptions.
+- Tannehill has passed for 678 yards (226.0 per game) over his last three outings, while completing 72.4% of his passes (63-for-87) with five touchdowns and four interceptions.

-- He's also contributed in the ground game, with 35 rushing yards (11.7 ypg) on six carries with two rushing touchdowns.
+- He has tacked on 35 rushing yards on six carries with two touchdowns, averaging 11.7 yards per game.

 Tannehill's Tennessee Teammates